 Chapter Three

 I fell at Darwin’s feet.
 With his foot he kicked at me and yanked at my hair pulling me up to face him.
 This was not the first time I had seen him this way.
 I had witnessed his brutality many times before.
 He released me and I took several steps away from him.
 Once I had some distance between us I noticed that we were not alone.
 Joseph and three others stood behind Darwin.
 Joseph did not look at me, he kept his eyes down, but the others seemed more then eager to participate.
+“Why did you not report that mortal to me?”
+Darwin’s voice was low, never a good sign of what was to come.
+I had to look for a way around his rage.

 “His destiny has not yet been determined; there was no reason for me to--” I did not have time to finish, although I really didn’t know what excuse I was going to give.